pm-moyanor/next-bollo-guella/README.md

 ## Contact

-The "Contact" section is where customers can get in touch with "Bollo Guella."
+The "Contact" section is where customers can get in touch with "Bollo Güella."
 It includes a contact form where visitors can send inquiries, provide feedback, or place orders.
 Additionally, contact information, including the bakery's physical address, phone number, and email address, is provided for customers who prefer traditional communication methods.

 ## Technologies Used